-Mario has devoted more than 40 years to redesigning publications, and has personally collaborated with over 700 news organizations.
-From such large projects as The Wall Street Journal, The Washington Post, South China Morning Post (Hong Kong), Ottawa Citizen and Postmedia's other Canadian metro newspapers, Aftenposten (Norway), New Straits Times (Malaysia), the business weeklies of American City Business Journals, The Philadelphia Inquirer, Handelsblatt (Germany), Die Zeit (Germany) and RIA/Moskovskiye Novosti (Russia); to medium-size newspapers, such as The Charlotte Observer and Göteborgs-Posten (Sweden); to smaller ones such as the Lawrence (Kansas) Journal-World and the weekly of the oil and energy industry, Upstream (Norway): All projects command the attention and special personalized service that is part of the Mario trademark.
+All of his projects command the attention and special personalized service that is part of the Mario trademark, from such large projects as The Wall Street Journal, The Washington Post, Aftenposten (Norway), South China Morning Post (Hong Kong), Postmedia's Canadian metro newspapers including the Ottawa Citizen and Montreal Gazette, New Straits Times (Malaysia), the business weeklies of American City Business Journals, The Philadelphia Inquirer, Handelsblatt (Germany), Die Zeit (Germany) and RIA/Moskovskiye Novosti (Russia); to medium-size newspapers, such as The Charlotte Observer and Göteborgs-Posten (Sweden); to smaller ones such as the Lawrence (Kansas) Journal-World and the weekly of the oil and energy industry, Upstream (Norway).
+He and the García Media team are currently helping The McClatchy Company rethink its 29 daily newspapers, including the Miami Herald, Sacramento Bee and Kansas City Star.

 Mario tells everyone that he is, first and foremost, a teacher.
 Mario started his teaching career as a journalism professor and publications adviser at his alma mater, Miami-Dade Community College.
 From there he became a professor of graphic arts at Syracuse University's Newhouse School of Public Communications (1976–1985), and the University of South Florida (1985–1991).
 In addition, he has been a Distinguished Professor at the University of Navarra, Spain, as well as a lecturer at universities in 25 countries throughout the United States, Europe, Asia and Latin America.